sstone2423/JuiceCompiler/README.md

-# Juice : A browser-based Compiler in Typescript
+# JuiceC : A browser-based Compiler in Typescript

 Juice your code into Machine Language!